synaptics-astra/doc/subject/rescue_mode_user_guide.rst

 .. note::

    Place the single copy ``sl1640_single_copy.swu`` package and its corresponding cert/key in the local space (``/home/root/``).

+   **According to the customer’s requirement, the device in Rescue mode will support only Ethernet (no USB or SPI), and therefore ADB will not be available.
+The OTA SWU package must be copied to the root directory over Ethernet using the scp command.**

 For example: If the ``sl1640_single_copy.swu`` file and ``mycert.cert.pem`` are placed on ``/home/root`` on the device, run the command::